zxul767/lox/challenges.md

 3. Our scanner here, like most, discards comments and whitespace since those aren't needed by the parser.
 Why might you want to write a scanner that does *not* discard those?
 What would it be useful for?

+One reason could be so that we can reconstructor the original source code from the AST representation (although that would also require keeping comments around.)
+This may be useful when writing refactoring tools which want to operate on specific parts of the source code, while leaving everything else intact.

 **4. Add support to Lox's scanner for C-style `/* ... */` block comments.
 Make sure to handle newlines in them.
 Consider allowing them to nest.
 Is adding support for nesting more work than you expected?
 Why?**

 See [this commit](https://github.com/zxul767/lox/commit/f1cec178a56710d040573b41eea07566c1a787f4) for the implementation.